Ashok-0003/repo-3/Overview/SSL-Certificates.md

 agw-cpd-apps-itsm-tst-we-01 - Manually

 On ITSM Server - Tst & Proxy, add certificate manually in IIS and map it to web service

+$AppGw = Get-AzApplicationGateway -Name agw-cpd-apps-aks-tst-we-01 -ResourceGroupName rg-cpd-apps-aks-tst-we-01
+Set-AzApplicationGateway -ApplicationGateway $AppGW

+just do some config change such as time interval to reload the config after running above command